pmg007/Car-Rental-App/README.md

 # README
+This project was developed under the course of Object Oriented Design and Development.

 -In the cars page, Hit search button on empty search boxes to see the list of all cars.